 It takes between 5,140 – 5,396 steps to hatch one of their eggs.

-The weight of the plant growing on Ivysaur’s back means that it can’t stand upright like Bulbasaur can, and because of this it has incredibly sturdy legs.
+The weight of the plant growing on Ivysaur’s back means that it can’t stand upright as Bulbasaur can, and because of this, it has incredibly sturdy legs.

 Ivysaur’s natural habitat is plains, which is weird considering it is a grass Pokémon with a large growing plant on its back!

 According to Pokédex entries, Ivysaurs are able to manipulate nature around them.

 Ivysaur’s total base stats are 405.
 That’s the same as Haunter, Wobbuffet, Dugtrio, and Pachirisu, to name a few.

 Its highest base stats are its Special Defense and Special Attack stats, which are both 80 each.

 Ivysaur has no Pokémon types that it is immune to.
 However, it is resistant to Fighting, Water, Electric, Fairy, and Grass.

 It is super weak to Flying, Fire, Psychic and Ice type moves.